Kate-Pol/Drawings_organizer_OCR-Project/README.md

 ```
 In the command line, navigate into the your venv folder, and activate Scripts folder.
 Then novigate into the python file.

+Program making drawing recognition, reading title, and moving each drawing in specific folder.
+Folders / dwg's title can add easy into the code, and more specific review.

 ### 2. Setting up your Git Repository
 ---
 Create a new Git repository for this project, and connet it to the project folder on your machine.